kubeflow/spark-operator/README.md

 Additionally, keeping the CRD implementation outside the Spark repository gives us a lot of flexibility in terms of functionality to add to the CRD controller.
 We also have full control over code review and release process.

-## Features

-Spark Operator currently supports the following list of features:

-* Supports Spark 2.3 and up.
-* Supports automatic application submission for newly added `SparkApplication` objects.
-* Supports automatic application re-submission for updated `SparkAppliation` objects with updated specification.
-* Supports automatic application restart with a configurable restart policy.
-* Supports automatic retries of failed submissions with optional linear back-off.
-* Supports mounting user-specified ConfigMaps and volumes (not supported by Spark itself).
-* Supports mounting local Hadoop configuration as a Kubernetes ConfigMap automatically via `sparkctl`.
-* Supports automatically staging local application dependencies to Google Cloud Storage (GCS) via `sparkctl`.

-The following list of features is planned:

-* Supports automatically staging local application dependencies to HTTP servers and S3.
-* Supports exporting Kubernetes events to Stackdriver.
-* Supports automatic scale up and down when the number of executor instances changes.
-* Supports automatically copying application logs to a central place, e.g., a GCS bucket, for bookkeeping, post-run checking, and analysis.
-* Supports automatically creating namespaces and setting up RBAC roles and quotas, and running users' applications in separate namespaces for better resource isolation and quota management.